IvanUkhov/blog/_drafts/2019-12-31-net-promoter.md

 ```

 It can be seen that the code is very laconic and follows closely the development
-in the previous section, including the notation.
-It is worth noting that, in the
+given in the previous section, including the notation.
+It is worth noting that,
-modeling section, we seemingly use unconstrained uniform and Cauchy
+in the model block, we seemingly use unconstrained uniform and Cauchy
 distributions; however, the constraints are enforced by the definitions of the
 corresponding hyperparameters, `mu` and `sigma`.

 This is practically all that is needed; the rest will be taken care of by Stan,
-which is a lot of work, including an adequate initialization, an efficient
+which is actually a lot of work, including an adequate initialization, an
-execution, and necessary diagnostics and quality checks.
-Under the hood, the
+efficient execution, and necessary diagnostics and quality checks.
+Under the
-sampling of the posterior is based on the Hamiltonian Monte Carlo algorithm and
+hood, the sampling of the posterior in Stan is based on the Hamiltonian Monte
-the no-U-turn sampler, which are considered to be the state-of-the-art.
+Carlo algorithm and the no-U-turn sampler, which are considered to be the
+state-of-the-art.

 The output of the sampling procedure is a set of draws from the posterior
 distribution, which, again, is exhaustive information about the net promoter
 score in the segments of interest.
 In particular, one can quantify the
-uncertainty in any statement one makes about the score.
-For instance, if a
+uncertainty in and the probability of any statement one makes about the score.
-concise summary is needed, one could compute the mean of the score and accompany
+For instance, if a concise summary is needed, one could compute the mean of the
-it with a high-posterior-density credible interval, capturing the true value
+score and accompany it with a high-posterior-density credible interval,
-with a predefined probability.
-However, if applicable, the full distribution
+capturing the true value with the desired probability.
+However, if applicable,
-should be integrated into the decision-making process.
+the full distribution should be integrated into the decision-making process.

 # Conclusion